-- What literacies and skills are useful in developing effective new ideas? - What tools are available to help us to effectively develop ideas and create new end-products? - How can students use technology to effect change in their community? - What attitudes will help students become stronger innovators? - What methodology, process, or system will help students become stronger innovators? - How can student ideas become stronger, more thoughtful, and truly innovative? - How can students present their innovations to their school or community?
+- How can students use empathy to help identify problems around them? - What literacies and skills are useful in developing effective new ideas and products? - What tools are available to help us effectively develop ideas and create new end-products? - How can students use technology to effect change in their community or create a new end-product? - What attitudes (grit) and skills will help students become stronger innovators? - What methodology, process, or system will help students become stronger innovators? - How can students work individually or in a group to solve problems and innovate? - How can student ideas become stronger, more thoughtful, and more innovative? - How can students present their innovations to their school, their peers, or their community?

-- Recognize the importance of process in order to create something new or innovative - Apply the steps of the Engineering Design Process (EDP) -- and the thinking skills that coincide with each step -- to develop an innovation - o ASK (Knowledge recall data and information; use this info to formulate new questions) - o RESEARCH (Comprehension discover and understand information relating to the problem) - o IMAGINE (Application utilize previously learned info and apply to the new problem) - o PLAN (Analyze examine information to brainstorm and determine best possible solutions) - o CREATE (Synthesis combine pieces of info to form a new product) - TEST (Evaluation judge the value of the innovation and determine possible improvements) - o IMPROVE (communicate or share solution/product)
+- Identify a school or community problem in need of innovation or solutions - Recognize the importance of process in order to create something new or innovative - Apply the steps of the Engineering Design Process (EDP) -- and the thinking skills that coincide with each step -- to develop an innovation or solve a problem: - o ASK (Knowledge recall data and information; use this info to formulate new questions) - o RESEARCH (Comprehension discover and understand information relating to the problem) - o IMAGINE (Application utilize previously learned info and apply to the new problem)

-- Perform various exercises and/or activities in order to complete each of the steps of the EDP - Apply lessons and concepts learned from literature to the innovation process - Recognize the importance of repeated attempts and failure in the creation of something new - Collaborate effectively with others to improve ideas and creations - Experience a broader and deeper exploration of their thoughts and ideas
+- o PLAN (Analyze examine information to brainstorm and determine best possible solutions) - o CREATE (Synthesis combine pieces of info to form a new product) - o TEST (Evaluation judge the value of the innovation and determine possible improvements) - o IMPROVE (communicate or share solution/product) - Perform various exercises and/or activities in order to complete each of the steps of the EDP - Apply lessons and concepts learned from literature to the innovation process - Recognize the importance of repeated attempts and failure in the creation of something new or in finding a solution to a problem - Collaborate effectively with others to improve ideas and creations - Experience a broader and deeper exploration of their thoughts and ideas - Work hard showing grit until the innovation or solution is completed - Present their innovation to the community and put it into use